Stress Relief at Therapy Today

 Narrative therapy works at positive outcomes.
 It seeks your preferred reality and then looks at the dominant narrative that keeps you from that.
 We will work at externalising your inner negative dialogue; we tend to draw pain inside, narrowing our self-perception to centre around that event or present injury that pains us.
 As we are only in relationship to these problems, and not the problem itself, we create space between you and the problem and start working on the problem.
 We will look at marginalised narratives which fell by the wayside but could hold the potential for growth.
 We will make space for these hopeful stories in your life.

-Pain is a narrative that quite easily becomes the dominant narrative in one’s life.
+Stress is a narrative that quite easily becomes the dominant narrative in one’s life.
 It elbows every other narrative about one aside.
-Narrative therapy challenges this dominant problem-saturated narrative and then re-imagines and strengthens who we are aside from our relationship with pain.
+Narrative therapy challenges this dominant problem-saturated narrative and then re-imagines and strengthens who we are aside from our relationship with stress and pain.